charan-3/Smart-Phone-Controlled-Home-Automation-using-raspberry-pi/README.md

 Home automation  system is growing rapidly, they are used to provide comfort, convenience, quality of life and security for resident
-The older people and the disabled ones will get more benefit from this.
+The older people and the disabled people are the most benifited ones.

 Methodology/Procedure-